LanguagesArchitecture

 We do have a prototype of multi-region functions working, actually!
 We have a few more articles about regions, the prototype, and its results queued up.

 Feel free to email me if you'd like an early look.
-Our sponsors also get everything early, so consider sponsoring!

 The Unexpected Quest